Cory Chisel: Early life

-Chisel was born in Babbitt, Minnesota on December 1, 1981.
-His family moved to Appleton, Wisconsin when he was 7 years old, but he spent many of his summers in Babbitt and neighboring Ely, Minnesota, where, together, both sides of his family originate.
+Chisel was born on December 1, 1981.
+His family moved to Appleton, Wisconsin when he was 7 years old, but he spent his early life and many of his summers in Babbitt and neighboring Ely, Minnesota, where, together, both sides of his family originate.
 His earliest introduction to music and performance was singing hymns in church as a child, where his father was a Baptist minister and his mother played the piano and organ.
 Chisel has said that his musical pursuits have often been an attempt to re-create the same euphoria he felt at a young age, when he would be completely taken over by the beautiful rhythms, sounds and stories he experienced in church.

 Chisel's extended family was also an early musical influence, and he first gained fluency in music playing and singing with his family.
 He grew up in a strict and religious household where he was not allowed to listen to pop music on the radio or watch MTV, but the influence of his uncle Roger, a talented blues musician whose record collection included Howlin' Wolf, Bob Dylan, Aretha Franklin, Sam Cooke, Otis Redding, Robert Johnson, Johnny Cash, and Tom Waits, provided his first exposure to secular music, and fueled his aspirations as a young musician and songwriter.
 Chisel sensed that he had much in common with his uncle, in that music could become an important means of expression for himself as well.

-By the age of 12, Chisel had learned to play guitar, and in 1997, at 15, he formed the band Breathing Machine, with which he played live and released four albums of original music between 1998 and 2002.
+By the age of 12, Chisel had learned to play guitar, and began producing rap beats with his childhood friend Andy B. a.k.a White Chocolate, and in 1997, at 15, he formed the band Breathing Machine, with which he played live and released four albums of original music between 1998 and 2002.
 In 2004, he gave the band a stylistic overhaul and renamed it The Wandering Sons.

 Career

-Breakthrough with The Wandering Sons (2004-2006)
+Breakthrough with The Wandering Sons (2004–2006)

 Chisel, with his band Cory Chisel and The Wandering Sons, released their debut album Again From the Beginning in 2004, followed by Darken Your Door (EP) in 2005.
 During that time, Chisel continued building a strong following for his music in his hometown of Appleton, Wisconsin, allowing him to earn a living as an independent musician.
 The turning point in his career towards wider exposure came in 2006 with the self-released album Little Bird, which garnered the attention of major record labels and led to a showcase in Los Angeles, with the band subsequently signing a deal with the RCA Records imprint Black Seal.